 Clara Mascaro and Hamish Linehan discuss good work, health and “employerability”

 Our work commonly sits within the intersections of different areas including health, employability, housing, and poverty.
 Considering issues at the point that they intersect with others can often shed light into ways to approach some of the more intractable challenges in policy and service provision.
 In the spirit of intersection, we have teamed up with Clara Mascaro, a former Rocket Scientist and current PhD student at the University of Edinburgh, to explore how considering employment and health alongside each other makes it clear that the quality of the job is paramount.
+We have also drawn on the work done by Inclusion Scotland, Scotland’s main Disabled People’s Organisation (DPO), who coined the concept of ‘employerability’ during a Disabled People’s Annual Summit in 2018.

 For me, this interest stems from our work with those who are unemployed and the services that offer support to them.
 People I’ve talked to have often commented on how their unemployment has contributed to their poor health, reduced life satisfaction and feelings of social exclusion.
 Their experiences are supported by an increasing body of literature that demonstrates how being in good employment can improve individual health and wellbeing and a growing understanding of ill health’s hidden economic cost.